 - It must also explore introducing inheritance tax for the super-rich.

-- Private sector investment is also a necessity and that has to be encouraged by improving business environment, discouraging tax-terrorism, and promoting pro-enterprise policies.
+- Private sector investment is also a necessity and that has to be encouraged by improving the business environment, discouraging tax-terrorism, and promoting pro-enterprise policies.

 - Government has to ensure that its policies address these causes and ensure the creation of a free and fair market.

-- Quality of public services like health and education is also a great leveller and government must also focus in this regard.
+- Quality of public services like health and education is also a great leveller and the government must also focus in this regard.

 - The Central government and NITI Aayog should evolve policies to correct inequalities between states and bring out cooperative federalism in its true form.

 - A comprehensive plan to promote inclusive growth is the only solution to address the income inequality problem in India.

 Aspirants can check BYJU’S UPSC Notes page for free GS1, GS2, and GS 3 notes.

 |UPSC 2021||UPSC 2021 Calendar||UPSC Current Affairs|

 |Gini Coefficient||Gender Inequality In India||Economics Notes For UPSC – Indian Economy Notes For IAS Preparation|